By Stefán Bessi

 Midday: The Busiest Time

-The Golden Circle is usually busiest between approximately 11:00 and 15:00.
+The Golden Circle is busiest between approximately 11:00 and 15:00.

-• busier walking paths
+• busier parking areas

 Visit Golden Circle later in the afternoon with fewer crowds